digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/03-quickstart-high-level-structure.rst

 builds.
 You will want to ensure this gets updated at an appropriate cadence that balances staying up to date with development environment stability.

+`sdk/` contains the source to this documentation, using reStructuredText.

 **Current Dependencies declared in `shell.nix`**
    - npins